-Category 8 Pesticide License Practice Test 2025 – Comprehensive Exam Prep
+Category 8 Pesticide License Practice Test 2026 – Comprehensive Exam Prep

-Question: 1 / 400
+1 / 400

-What does oviposition refer to?
+What does diapause refer to in arthropods?

 Next Question